How to Make Healing Bone Broth at Home

-Step #2: Add two tablespoon of an acidic substance (eg. apple cider vinegar, wine, or lemon juice) to the water prior to cooking.
+Add two tablespoons of an acidic substance (eg. apple cider vinegar, wine, or lemon juice) to the water prior to cooking.
 The acid will help draw out important nutrients from the bones.

-Step #6: Once broth is ready, remove from heat and allow broth to cool enough so you can handle the pot.
+Once broth is ready, remove from heat and allow broth to cool enough so you can handle the pot.
 Remove the solids, strain through a fine mesh strainer, and reserve the broth.
-If there was meat on the bones, you can pick this out to use in a soup.
+If there was meat on the bones, you can pick this out to use in a soup if desired.

-Step #7: Consume broth within 5-7 days or freeze for later use.
-Bone Broth can be safely frozen for several months.
+Consume broth within 5-7 days or freeze for later use.
+Bone broth can be safely frozen for several months.